lindseymclark/example_projects/jet_engine_failure/jet_engine_failure/README.md

 Jet Engine Failure Study
 ==============================

 The study of jet engine failure.
-The objective of the competition is to predict the number of remaining operational cycles before failure in the test set, i.e., the number of operational cycles after the last cycle that the engine will continue to operate.
-Also provided a vector of true Remaining Useful Life (RUL) values for the test data.
+"The objective of the competition is to predict the number of remaining operational cycles before failure in the test set, i.e., the number of operational cycles after the last cycle that the engine will continue to operate.
+Also provided a vector of true Remaining Useful Life (RUL) values for the test data."

 Project Organization
 ------------